Facts About Chicago: 20 Amazing and Interesting Facts

 Embed from Getty Images

 Chicago has a super tall tower called the Willis Tower, like a big giant in the city.
 Imagine stacking 12 school buses on top of each other – that’s how tall it is!
 You can go up and see the whole city from way up high.
 It’s so big that even the clouds might want to play hide-and-seek with it!
-Make sure to visit this tower when you are in Chicago for an amazing experience.
+Make sure to visit this tower when you are in nearby student accommodation in USA for an amazing experience.

 Get to know the city of Chicago a little bit better with our blog – Exploring the Top 5 Must Visit Bookshops in Chicago